cognusion/go-jar/docs/Configuration.md

 ### Update

-Update will download a - we hope - update .zip from the configured **updatepath**, and replace our executable with its contents.
+Update will download an update .zip from the configured **updatepath**, and replace our executable with its contents.
 If **hotupdate** is set, a graceful restart will be requested to handle subsequent requests with the new code.

 ## Other